Best Banks for ATMs with No Fees & Wide Networks

 Banks with Extensive Branch Networks

-One way to avoid using an out-of-network ATM is to choose a bank with a large number of branch locations.
+One way to avoid using out-of-network bank ATMs is to choose a bank with a large number of branch locations.
 In this sense, the biggest financial institutions have an advantage.

-There are four financial institutions in the United States that offer retail deposit accounts and have over $1 trillion in deposits.
+Four financial institutions in the United States offer retail deposit accounts and over $1 trillion in deposits.
 Here are profiles of the location distribution these mega-banks offer in terms of both ATMs and brick-and-mortar branches:

-Drawbacks: No free checking except for student accounts.
+Drawbacks: There is no free checking except for student accounts.
 Overdraft fees are higher than the industry average.
 Savings account rates are less than 1/40th of the industry average.

 Bank of America